Global StarCraft II League: History

-Sponsorship League

-Sponsorship League is the regular tournament that is held multiple times a year.
-Code S is the major league and consists of 32 top players in Korea.
-Winner of Code S is crowned GSL champion.
-Code A is the minor league of 32 players.
-Winner of code A qualifies to Code S. Top seven Code A players and bottom eight Code S players participate in Up & Down Matches in groups of five players.
-Top two of every group qualify to Code S. Code A qualifiers are held before the start of a new season.
-Only top ranking players (called Code B) in Korean Battle.net server are allowed to participate.
-Foreign players are allowed to attend qualifiers without meeting the criteria though.
+The major tournaments of the early era were divided into Code S and Code A. Code S is the major league and consists of 32 top players in Korea, with the winner of Code S crowned GSL champion.
+Code A is the minor league, also of 32 players.
+The initial rules were that the winner of the Code A tournament automatically qualifies to Code S. The top seven Code A players and bottom eight Code S players participate in Up & Down Matches in groups of five players.
+The top two of each group qualified to Code S. Code A qualifiers were also held before the start of a new season.
+Top ranking players (informally called Code B) on the Korean Battle.net server were allowed to participate, as were invited foreign players.

-For the 2011 GSL November season, it was announced that the format would be changing to deal with certain issues that have come up in Code S and Code A. A chart was later released that would illustrate the new format.
-The new format would be a dual tournament format with double-elimination four-player groups, where players in Code S immediately drop to Code A, and would have to continue playing if they want to get back up to Code S. The new GSL format means that there would no longer be a Code A champion.
+For the 2011 GSL November season, it was announced that the format would be changing.
+The new format would be a dual tournament format with double-elimination four-player groups (also known in esports generally as "GSL-style groups"), where losing players in Code S immediately drop to Code A. The new GSL format meant that there would no longer be a Code A champion, but rather victors would proceed into the Code S tournament.

-The 2012 tour had the tournament format changed slightly, resulting in a longer season with slight changes with prize money in Code A. Due to the extended season, there will only be 5 GSL tournaments in the year.
+The 2012 tour changed the tournament format slightly, resulting in a longer season.
+Due to the extended season, there was only be 5 GSL tournaments in the year.

-World Championship Series 2013

-In 2013, the GSL and the OnGameNet Starleague (OSL) shared the duty as the Korean league for Blizzard Entertainment's World Championship Series (WCS) under the name "WCS Korea".
+In 2013, the GSL and the OnGameNet Starleague (OSL) jointly ran the Korean qualifier league for Blizzard Entertainment's World Championship Series (WCS) under the name "WCS Korea".

-World Championship Series 2014

-With OnGameNet having stopped its StarCraft II activities, GSL became the only individual league in South Korea and ran every season of WCS Korea under its own name again (GSL).
+OnGameNet stopped its StarCraft II activities in 2014, and the GSL became the only individual league in South Korea.
+It ran every season of WCS Korea under its own name again (GSL).

-World Championship Series 2015

 In 2015, the GSL and SPOTV's newly established StarCraft II StarLeague (SSL) ran parallel to each other as the focus of professional play in South Korea.
 Each league had three seasons throughout the year, for a total of six individual league seasons.

-World Championship Series 2016

 The GSL and the SSL continued to run as parallel leagues in South Korea for 2016.
 Each league had two seasons throughout the year, for a total of four individual league seasons, with the finalists of their first and second seasons playing in the first and second season Cross-Finals events.
 The first season of GSL for WCS 2016 was preceded by two GSL Pre-Season tournaments which both granted seeding into the main competition to their respective winners.